 Technological advancements made it possible for people to easily jot down notes and write thoughts.
 Now, you also have the choice to use AIs (artificial intelligence) or virtual assistants to help you transcribe.

 For iOS devices, there’s Siri.
 Siri can perform several tasks including solving basic math problems, checking the weather, remembering your parking location, and of course, transcribing speech.
 Android users, on the other hand, can use Google Assistant.
 Google Assistant is considered as one of the most advanced and dynamic virtual assistants out there.
 It’s capable of various things such as checking in to your flights, sending messages, translating from one language to another, and transcribing audio.

 There are also several transcription apps that are handy when it comes to impromptu writing sessions or transcription jobs.
 Some of the best transcriptions apps this 2019 are Dragon Anywhere, Speechnotes, Transcribe – Speech to Text, and Braina which recognizes most technical jargon.
 You can use these transcriptions apps to convert audio recordings to text and transfer them into your own Word document.

 Use a free transcription service

 You can also use a free transcription service to help you automatically transcribe a recording.
-FreeTranscriptions, for example, is a free transcription service that uses the best online audio-to-text conversion engine to generate transcripts.
+FreeTranscriptions, for example, is a free transcription service that uses the best online audio-to-text conversion engine to generate accurate machine transcripts.
 Uploading is easy and the transcribing process only takes minutes.
 After it transcribes your recordings, you can view an interactive digital version of your transcript, and you can choose to download it as a PDF file or as a Word document.